The return of an icon

 Rebecca Gibney and Simon Baker

-This year’s signature motif, The Hourglass, represents the passing of time, new beginnings and how every moment can inspire a story.
-Filmmakers are encouraged to interpret the theme in any creative way - literal, symbolic or completely unexpected.
+The 2026 signature motif, The Hourglass, represented the passing of time, new beginnings and how every moment can inspire a story.
+Filmmakers were encouraged to interpret the theme in any creative way - literal, symbolic or completely unexpected.

-Traditionally, Tropfest themes have sparked some of the festival’s most imaginative films, and 2026 promises to be no exception.
+Traditionally, Tropfest themes have sparked some of the festival's most imaginative films, and 2026 was no exception.

 John Polson on breaking into film, money and making it work